 - Bone and muscle pain

-Opiate withdrawal is one of the most significant benefits of attending an opiate addiction treatment center in Southern California.
-Those withdrawal symptoms could be mild to severe depending on an individual’s overall health, current or previous drug use, environment, and family history.
+Opiate withdrawal is one of the most significant benefits of attending an opiate addiction treatment center.
+Those withdrawal symptoms could be mild to severe depending on an individual’s overall health, amount of drug use, environment, and family history.